AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/configure-template-package.md

 1. If a group exists, you can select **[!UICONTROL Remap Group]** and choose one of the following options:

-   1. **Create a new group with a different name**, then type the name to assign to this group.
+   1. **[!UICONTROL Create a new group with a different name]**, then type the name to assign to this group.
 References to the group in the blueprint definition will be associated to this new group instead.
-   1. **Replace with an existing group**, then search for and select a group in the selection box.
+   1. **[!UICONTROL Replace with an existing group]**, then search for and select a group in the selection box.

       >[!NOTE]
       >